gmguynz/auto-mate-app-igekpy/SUPABASE_SETUP.md

 - ✅ Your data visible in the Supabase dashboard under **Table Editor** → **customers**
 - ✅ "Send Email (Auto)" option when tapping reminders
 - ✅ Emails arriving successfully when sent

-## Troubleshooting

-### "Supabase not configured" message

-- Make sure you created the `.env` file with the correct keys
-- Restart your development server
-- Check that the environment variables start with `EXPO_PUBLIC_`

-### "Error getting customers from Supabase"

-- Verify your Supabase project is active (not paused)
-- Check that the `customers` table exists in your database
-- Verify the RLS policy is set up correctly

-### Data not syncing

-- Check your internet connection
-- Look at the console logs for error messages
-- Verify your API keys are correct

-### Email sending fails

-- Verify the Edge Function is deployed (check Supabase dashboard)
-- Check that your email API key is set correctly in Supabase secrets
-- Look at Edge Function logs in Supabase dashboard for error details
-- Ensure your email service account is active and has sending quota
-- Verify FROM_EMAIL matches your verified domain
-- Check DNS records are properly configured

-### Checking Edge Function Logs

-To see detailed logs:
-1. Go to Supabase dashboard
-2. Navigate to **Edge Functions**
-3. Click on `send-reminder-email`
-4. Click **Logs** tab
-5. Look for error messages or API responses
+- ✅ Edge Function logs showing "Email sent successfully" with Resend ID

+## Troubleshooting Checklist

+If emails are not working, go through this checklist:

+1. **Supabase Edge Function Secrets**
+   - [ ] RESEND_API_KEY is set in Supabase Edge Function secrets
+   - [ ] FROM_EMAIL is set in Supabase Edge Function secrets
+   - [ ] No extra spaces or quotes in the secret values

+2. **Resend Configuration**
+   - [ ] Resend account is active
+   - [ ] Domain is added to Resend
+   - [ ] Domain shows "Verified" status in Resend dashboard
+   - [ ] API key is valid and not expired
+   - [ ] FROM_EMAIL matches the verified domain

+3. **DNS Records**
+   - [ ] TXT record for domain verification is added
+   - [ ] DKIM record is added
+   - [ ] SPF record includes Resend
+   - [ ] DNS records have propagated (check with whatsmydns.net)

+4. **Edge Function**
+   - [ ] Edge Function is deployed (check Supabase dashboard)
+   - [ ] Edge Function logs show no errors
+   - [ ] Test invocation from dashboard works
+   - [ ] Function returns 200 status code

+5. **App Configuration**
+   - [ ] EXPO_PUBLIC_SUPABASE_URL is set in .env
+   - [ ] EXPO_PUBLIC_SUPABASE_ANON_KEY is set in .env
+   - [ ] Development server was restarted after adding .env
+   - [ ] App shows "Cloud Storage Active" banner

+## Getting Help

+If you're still having issues:

+1. **Check Edge Function Logs**: Go to Supabase dashboard → Edge Functions → send-reminder-email → Logs
+2. **Look for specific error messages**: The logs will tell you exactly what's wrong
+3. **Common error messages**:
+   - "RESEND_API_KEY is not configured" → Add the secret to Supabase
+   - "Domain not verified" → Verify your domain in Resend
+   - "Invalid API key" → Check your Resend API key
+   - "Missing required fields" → Update the app code

 ## Security Notes